The remade and revamped Mafia Trilogy ends where it began – with Mafia I.

-Where the remade and repackaged Mafia II and III titles that were released earlier this year my have left a foul tasted in some fans of the series, Mafia I definitely picks up the balls that its compatriots dropped.
+Where the remade and repackaged Mafia II and III titles that were released earlier this year may have left a foul taste in the mouths of some fans of the series, Mafia I definitely picks up the balls that its compatriots dropped.

 This is not just a fresh coat of paint on an old wagon – no, 2K went down deep and recast, retextured and remade a game that was an absolute hit in the golden era of gaming, set in the golden era of mafia during the prohibition of the 1930s.